Htbibalan/FEDProtein/README.md

     * Males: FEDXA01-06, PR &#8594; NR ,  FEDXA07-12 NR &#8594; PR
     * Females: FEDXB01-06, PR &#8594; NR , FEDXB07-12 NR &#8594; PR  *note: ***FEDX09*** sacrificed and excluded from the experiment due to bad health condition*

-### Food and bodyweight measurment
+### Food and bodyweight measurement
-* number of pellets delievered by FEDs were counted everyday between 08-10 am (apart from final analysis using python script )
+* number of pellets delivered by FEDs were counted everyday between 08-10 am (apart from final analysis using python script )
 * bodyweight was measured everyday between 08-10 am.
 * pellets discarded by the mice were counted everyday, removed from the cage bedding and logged as hoarded pellets.